Role and Scope — Solo, conceptual project

 Key Learnings from the Usability Test

-First-time users have trouble navigating between different roles.
+- First-time users have some trouble navigating between different roles.